 a) All checks, drafts, demands for money and notes of the organization shall be signed in the name of the organization by the treasurer or General Secretary.
 Unbudgeted expenditures up to \$300 may be paid by the treasurer with approval of the clerk.
-All other unbudgeted expenditures must be approved by the Steering Committee or the Continuing Council Committee.
+All other unbudgeted expenditures must be approved by the Steering Committee or the Continuing Council a) The fiscal year shall begin on the first day of November.